Skip to content

 Effects & Side Effects

-While state() manages data, effect() handles side effects like DOM manipulation, logging, or subscriptions.
+While use() manages data, use() also handles side effects like DOM manipulation, logging, or subscriptions.

 tsx